Cloudland Canyon State Park: hiking Sitton’s Gulch Trail

 The Sitton’s Gulch Trail shares the initial plunge into Cloudland Canyon with the park’s Waterfall Trail, departing the east rim after catching incredible, expansive views from the trailhead (view maps and driving directions).

 The trail departs Cherokee Falls, winding deeper into the canyon’s depths via angular switchbacks on stairs and landings.
-The hike follows a signed side trail to Hemlock Falls, reaching the waterfall’s wooden platform and pausing for a view of the immense, plunging 90-foot waterfall.
+The hike follows a signed side trail to Hemlock Falls, reaching the waterfall’s wooden platform and pausing for a view of the large, plunging 90-foot waterfall.

 Departing Hemlock Falls, the hike backtracks, reaching and crossing the bridge spanning Daniel Creek.
 The Sitton’s Gulch Trail begins here, offering beautiful views of the boulder-littered canyon floor from the span bridge.